danielmichaels/danielms/content/blog/16-lesspass.md

 ## Command Line Interface

 I really like the CLI for LessPass - it suits my workflow by allowing me to set profiles on my machine via `alias`.
-I refer to this as a 'hardcoded' approach - it helps me none when I'm not on my box but I can just as easily hit lesspass.com for it in such a case so it's hardly a showstopper.
+I refer to this as a 'hardcoded' approach - it helps me none when I'm not on my box but I can just as easily hit lesspass.com for it in such a case so it's hardly a show stopper.
 As example this is how I grab my github password.

 ```shell
 alias ghpw="lesspass -c github.com danielmichaels"
 ```

 This drops me straight into a prompt for my `master password` and then copies it to my clipboard.
-I could go further and set an environment variable but I have my dotfiles on github and would rather not accidently expose such information.
+I could go further and set an environment variable but I have my dotfiles on github and would rather not accidentally expose such information.

 ## I Don't Need A Password Manager

 Said someone just waiting to get owned by a credential dump.
-We humans just simply cannot rememember suitably difficult passwords that are hard for a computer to guess and easy for us to remember.
+We humans just simply cannot remember suitably difficult passwords that are hard for a computer to guess and easy for us to remember.

 Password manager public enemy number one is; if my master gets cracked they own everything.
 Yep thats true.
 If my house key gets cloned they've got unrestricted access to my house too.
 The mitigation lies in defeating the most likely avenue of exploitation and that is password attacks from credential dumps hoping to strike gold from someone that reuses their password on several sites.
 The bad guys are looking for the 'path of least resistance', just don't be that path!
 Using a password manager and some common sense will go a long way to protecting yourself online.
 It's not a panacea but its better than the alternative.